 Is Pizza Without Cheese Still Pizza?

 Yes, it is still pizza.
-While cheese is considered part of the trifecta of things that make pizza; dough, cheese, and sauce, it is still technically a pizza without cheese.
+While cheese is considered part of the trifecta of things that make pizza; dough, cheese (even high heat cheese), and sauce, it is still technically a pizza without cheese.

 More and more pizzerias are offering vegan pizza; sometimes, they use vegan cheese, and other times, they replace the cheese altogether and get the creamy component from umami-rich sautéed mushrooms or silky tofu.